 - You will get a certification that is widely recognized.
-By taking an IELTS test, you will receive a test report that is recognised and accepted by thousands of institutions around the world, including companies, universities, professional bodies, and government agencies.
+By taking an IELTS test, you will receive a test report that is recognized and accepted by thousands of institutions around the world, including companies, universities, professional bodies, and government agencies.
 You will improve your English language skills.
-Some students tend to favour certain skills over others.
+Some students tend to favor certain skills over others.
 When you take an IELTS test, you are tested in all four skills, that is, Listening, Reading, Writing, and Speaking, so you’ll need to practice them all if you want to do well.

 - You will be motivated to study harder because you’ll have a clear goal.
-It’s very easy to put off studying for another day, if you don’t have clear aims and objectives.
+It’s very easy to put off studying for another day if you don’t have clear aims and objectives.
 Taking an IELTS test gives you the motivation to study hard and improve your English.
-A number of students who are aspiring to get admissions with the top universities in countries like USA, Canada, New Zealand, Australia etc, IELTS can make your way clear.
+A number of students who are aspiring to get admissions with the top universities in countries like the USA, Canada, New Zealand, Australia, etc, IELTS can make your way clear.
 The best IELTS band scores you will be having, the chance to associate with top academic universities or colleges will be there.

-- IELTS job opportunities are just lucrative and astounding one.
+- IELTS job opportunities are just lucrative and astounding ones.
 Most of you must be willing to work abroad and get handsome salary packages.
 IELTS can be a leading factor to introduce you to the best career opportunities in foreign countries.